How Long Do Shrooms Last?

 Poisonous Mushrooms and Anaphylaxis

-One of the scariest and most hazardous aspects of mushrooms is that they may be poisonous.
-There are many similar plants that are very poisonous and look a lot like the ones that contain psilocybin.
+One scariest and most hazardous aspects of mushrooms is that they may be poisonous.
+There are many similar plants that are very poisonous and look like the ones that contain psilocybin.
 Every year, there are incidents of mistaken identification that result in a person being poisoned.

 Many mushrooms contain poisons that are so strong that even a trace quantity may be harmful.
 The following are some of the potential consequences of mushroom poisoning: